Ketuanan Melayu: Meritocracy

 Before leaving office, Mahathir had condemned Malays who relied on their privileges.
 Abdullah continued this, warning Malays to learn to live without crutches or end up in wheelchairs.
 His administration began the practice of meritocracy, which Mahathir had tentatively proposed, and university admissions quotas were eliminated.
 However, some charged that this did not eliminate discrimination in education.
 The pre-university stream was divided into two; one course prepared students for the Sijil Tinggi Persekolahan Malaysia (STPM) standardised examination, lasting two years, while the other comprised various matriculation courses graded by individual lecturers, typically lasting a year.

 Critics dismissed meritocracy as a sham, arguing that it was unfair to consider the two streams equivalent for admissions purposes.
 Though ostensibly open to non-Bumiputra, critics alleged that most who took matriculation were Malays.

 Previously, the constitutionality of Malay- or Bumiputra-only matriculation courses had been questioned, as the amended Article 153 prohibited refusal of admission to students on grounds of race alone.
 As a result, matriculation courses were opened to non-Bumiputra.
 However, some in UMNO considered meritocracy too harsh on rural Malay students, disadvantaging them compared to their urban counterparts, and called for the restoration of quotas to avoid an "uneven playing field".

 At the 2004 UMNO General Assembly, Deputy Permanent Chairman Badruddin Amiruldin waved a book on 13 May Incident, warning: "Fifty-eight years ago we had an agreement with the other races, in which we permitted them to menumpang [reside temporarily] on this land. ...
 Let no one from the other races ever question the rights of Malays on this land.
 Don't question the religion, because this is my right on this land."
 Then Higher Education Minister Shafie Salleh also declared at the assembly that non-Bumiputras would never be permitted to enter the Universiti Teknologi MARA (UiTM), which is Bumiputra-only: "I will not compromise on this matter."

-Then at the following year's General Assembly, Education Minister and UMNO Youth head Hishammuddin Hussein — the son of Tun Hussein Onn — brandished the keris while calling for the restoration of the NEP as part of the National Development Policy (NDP) that Mahathir had initiated.
+Then at the following year's General Assembly, Education Minister and UMNO Youth head Hishammuddin Hussein brandished the keris while calling for the restoration of the NEP as part of the National Development Policy (NDP) that Mahathir had initiated.
 According to Hishammuddin, the keris symbolised the role of UMNO Youth in championing the Malay race.
 Meanwhile, his deputy, Khairy Jamaluddin — Abdullah Badawi's son-in-law — discussed the revival of the NEP in the form of a separate entity titled as the New National Agenda (NNA).
 Hishammuddin would later describe the keris as a "unifying symbol", stating that "The young people today no longer see it as a symbol to uphold ketuanan Melayu."